-Press the RND (button 4) button while the CD is playing to activate Random Play.
+Press the RND button while the CD is playing to activate Random Play.
 This feature plays the selections on the compact disc in random order to provide an interesting change of pace.

-Press the top of the SEEK button to move to the next randomly selected track.
+Press the SEEK button to move to the next randomly selected track.